 What about free VPNs?

 There are some VPNs online that you can access without signing up via a credit card.
 They’re not hard to find and, theoretically, seem free to use.
-Our recommendation is to avoid such scams simply because such software will bombard you with invasive advertising and insert tracking cookies in order to mine your browsing data.
+Our recommendation is to avoid such scams simply because such software will bombard you with invasive advertising and insert tracking cookies to mine your browsing data.

 What happened to NordVPN’s free trial?